erik121212/Euler-in-Scala/README.md

 **Criteria**:

-- Code should work
+- Code works
-- Code should be *as clean as possible* (e.g. use high order functions in stead of old fashioned loops and variable assignments
+- Code should be *as clean as possible* (e.g. high order functions are used in stead of old fashioned loops and variable assignments

 **Next step:**

-- Code should be testable
 - Make the code execute **as fast as possible**, so later on [Akka](http://akka.io/) will be added.